Australian Hotelier Mantra Planning IPO

 CVC failed to offload Mantra in 2012, when media reports suggested it could fetch more than AUD$600 million.

-The private equity firm and UBS are now looking to capitalize on a resurgence in the initial public offer (IPO) market in Australia that has been bolstered by a strong first-half reporting season.
+The private equity firm and UBS are now looking to capitalise on a resurgence in the initial public offer (IPO) market in Australia that has been bolstered by a strong first-half reporting season.

 "People are still relaxed about the medium-term outlook for the market so they still want to be in equities," said Rohan Walsh, investment manager at fund manager Karara Capital.
 "If you can offer something of good quality and good valuation discount, there's an appetite to look at it."